edgeofmoon/Rendering/RankVis/Readme.txt

 The path to all data folders are specified in MyVisRankingApp::Init() function.

 Build:
-For dMRI visualization study, include MyVisRankingApp_UI_old.cpp and MyVisTrialManager_old.cpp.
+a) For dMRI visualization study
+Include MyVisRankingApp_UI_old.cpp and MyVisTrialManager_old.cpp.
+Exclude MyVisRankingApp_UI_color1.cpp and MyVisTrialManager_color1.cpp.
 Also change the mTracts.Read() to use resolution 3 data in MyVisRankingApp::Init() function.

+b) For color study
-For color study, include MyVisRankingApp_UI.cpp and MyVisTrialManager.cpp instead.
+Include MyVisRankingApp_UI.cpp and MyVisTrialManager.cpp instead.
+Exclude MyVisRankingApp_UI_color1.cpp and MyVisTrialManager_color1.cpp.
 Also change the mTracts.Read() to use resolution 2 data in MyVisRankingApp::Init() function.
-Exclude MyVisRankingApp_UI_color1.cpp and MyVisTrialManager_color1.cpp for both cases.

 All *.cpp files with a main function are for testing purposes and only one should be included for building an executable.
-The appTest.cpp should be used for building the experiment program.
+The appTest.cpp should be used for building both experiment programs.
 The tractView.cpp should be used for building the viewer where the five major bundles are colored and labelled.

 SAS: